> Note: To see the amendments HCFA-WA fought for and won, scroll down.

 ★ We formed a tight-knit coalition with our allies.
 Working together we were able to resurrect the Pathway bill in the nick of time at the Universal Health Care Forum in January.

-★ We presented crucial amendments to SB 5822 that were incorporated into the bill and remain in the budget proviso.
+★ We presented crucial amendments to SB 5822 (see below) that were incorporated into the bill and remain in the budget proviso.

 ★ We forged strong relationships with legislators and legislative staff.
 We even garnered bi-partisan support for the bill in the House.

 ★ We testified several times and helped form compelling panels at the hearings.

 ★ We worked the legislative process.
 We persevered when the Pathway bill SB 5822 stalled in House Rules, the final hurdle for passage.

 ★ We were able to call on our supporters to let their voices be heard at each stage of the bill's advancement.